How to use if, for, etc. logic tags to process document data in the AnQiCMS template?

 {% endarchiveList %}

-forLoop also provides some built-in loop variables to help us better control the loop process and element display:
+forThe loop also provides some built-in loop variables that can help us better control the loop process and element display:

-• forloop.Counter: The current number of times the loop is executed, starting from 1.
+• forloop.Counter: The current loop count, starting from 1.

-• forloop.First: True if it is the first element of the loop.
+• forloop.First: If the current is the first element of the loop, it is true.

-• forloop.Last: True if it is the last element of the loop.
+• forloop.Last: If the current is the last element of the loop, it is true.

-These variables are often associated withifCombine labels to apply unique styles or behaviors to specific elements in a loop:
+These variables are often associated withifUsing tags together, add unique styles or behaviors to specific elements in a loop:

 {% navList navs %}